Levak/RoleKeeper/README.md

 ### Streamers commands

-A streamer is a member with the `roles/streamer` defined in `config.json`
+A streamer is a member with the role `roles/streamer` defined in `config.json`

- - `!stream match_id`, will broadcast the information that `match_id` is streamed by the one executing the command.
-The bot will provide `match_id` to channels `servers/[server]/rooms/match_created` which streamers should have access to.
+ - `!stream match_id`, will broadcast the information that `match_id` will be streamed by the one executing the command.
+Rolekeeper provides `match_id` to channels `servers/[server]/rooms/match_created` which streamers should have access to.